-- Automating your process - Consider setting up a system or using software that can automatically generates and sends invoices based on predetermined criteria such as the completion of a project or the delivery of goods and services, this can help ensure a timely process.
+- Automating your process - Consider setting up a system or using software that can automatically generate and send invoices based on predetermined criteria, such as the completion of a project or the delivery of goods and services.
+This can help ensure a timely process.

-Remember to include the invoice number and avoid using sequential numbers as they may result in duplication.
-Instead, use a combination of letters, numbers, and special characters that reflects the date, project name, code, etc.
+Remember to include the invoice number and avoid using sequential numbers, as they may result in duplication.
+Instead, use a combination of letters, numbers, and special characters that reflect the date, project name, code, etc.